 Year

-Year 2016 \$ 657
+2016 \$ 657

-2017 11,666
+2017

 2018 172

 2019 177

 After 2019 1,055,022

-Total \$ 1,067,694
+Total \$1,067,694

 On May 31, 2013, the Company amended and restated its then existing term loan credit agreement (Previous Term Loan) by entering into a new term loan credit agreement (Term Loan) with certain commercial banks and other lenders.
 The Term Loan provides for a \$1,200,000 term loan B credit facility and includes a \$300,000 uncommitted incremental term loan facility.
 The Term Loan matures on May 31, 2020.
 Proceeds from the Term Loan were used to repay amounts outstanding under the Company's Previous Term Loan and to fund a special cash dividend of \$5.00 per share on the Company's common stock (See Note 17, "Special Cash Dividend" to the consolidated financial statements for additional details).
 Remaining funds from the Term Loan were used for general corporate purposes and to pay related financing fees and expenses.
 The Term Loan is guaranteed by all of the Company's wholly-owned domestic restricted subsidiaries, and is secured by associated collateral agreements which pledge a first priority lien on virtually all of the Company's assets, including fixed assets and intangibles, other than all cash, trade accounts receivable, inventory, and other current assets and proceeds thereof, which are secured by a second priority lien.
-The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin related to base rate loans is reduced to 1.50% and the applicable margin related to LIBOR rate loans is reduced to 2.50% to the extent that the Company's net debt leverage ratio, as defined in the Term Loan, falls below 3.00 to 1.00 for that measurement period.
+The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
+Beginning in the second quarter of 2014, and measured each quarterly period thereafter, the applicable margin related to base rate loans is reduced to 1.50% and the applicable margin related to LIBOR rate loans is reduced to 2.50% to the extent that the Company's net debt leverage ratio, as defined in the Term Loan, falls below 3.00 to 1.00 for that measurement period.